American Association (2011-Present)

 The Northern League added two more Canadian members in 2005 with the Calgary Vipers (Calgary, Alberta) and Edmonton Cracker-Cats (Edmonton, Alberta).
 Both cities were once home to Triple-A franchises.
 Following the 2005 season, Lincoln, St. Paul, Sioux City, and Sioux Falls moved into the new American Association.
 The Goldeyes, along with Fargo-Moorhead, Gary SouthShore, and Kansas City eventually reunited with these clubs when they moved to the American Association themselves in 2011.

 Calgary and Edmonton departed for the Golden League following the 2007 season, and the Northern League operated with only six teams in 2008 and 2009.
 Additional Chicago area teams were added in 2010.
-The Rockford Riverhawks (Rockford, Illinois), a long time member of the Frontier League, switched circuits, while the expansion Lake County Fielders helped bring the Northern League back to eight total clubs.
+The Rockford Riverhawks (Rockford, Illinois), long-time members of the Frontier League, switched circuits, while the expansion Lake County Fielders (Zion, Illinois) helped bring the Northern League back to eight total clubs.

 2010 proved to be the final year of the Northern League.
 While Fargo-Moorhead, Gary SouthShore, Kansas City, and Winnipeg moved to the American Association, Joliet and Schaumburg folded, and Rockford transferred back to the Frontier League.
 Lake County moved to the newly-formed North American League before folding after the 2011 season.
 Joliet rebranded as the Frontier League’s Joliet Slammers in time for 2011.
 After one year without baseball, Schaumburg rebranded as well, and joined the Frontier League as the Schaumburg Boomers in 2012.